Wind speeds of 122 km/h recorded in Cork as 19,000 customers remain without power nationwide

 Our national yellow wind warning expires at 6pm.https://t.co/ozrQHtGpc1 pic.twitter.com/mICM2n7ynz— Met Éireann (@MetEireann) November 28, 2018

-Latest: More than 40,000 homes and businesses are without power this morning, the ESB has said.
+More than 40,000 homes and businesses are currently without power, the ESB has said.

-The worst affected counties are those along southern coastal counties, in particular, Cork, Kerry and Waterford, as well as Limerick, Dublin, Kilkenny, Waterford, Kildare, Roscommon and Louth.
+The worst affected areas are those in southern coastal counties, in particular, Cork, Kerry and Waterford, as well as Limerick, Dublin, Kilkenny, Waterford, Kildare, Meath, Roscommon and Louth.

 Dozens of flights have been cancelled in Cork and Dublin Airports as strong winds and rain brought by Storm Diana batter Ireland.